grumpyjames/birding-almanac/sites/Elmley_NNR.md

 particularly enjoyed my pre-breakfast trundles down to the blind the overlooks the Swale.

+Nearby Queensborough has shops, a chippy and at least one pub.

 ### Nearby

 At the East end of the Isle Of Sheppey you can find another excellent birding area - Shellness, and the Swale NNR.
 Both are worth the drive across if you are in the area.
-In the past I've managed to drag a bike to all three sites in a day, using a combination of footpath and road
+In the past I've managed to drag a bike to all three sites in a day, using a combination of footpath and road;
-- be warned this can be rather muddy though!
+I probably wouldn't do this again though!